 It is important that authors do not submit their revised versions by entering a brand new submission – this simply clogs the OJS up and defeats the purpose of having a system where we can keep track of a paper and its revisions using one reference number.
-If this happens, contact Sarah Hussell for help ([email protected]) or download the new submission to your desktop, archive the latest submission authors have made and then follow the instructions (1.) below.
+If this happens, contact Ailsa Parkin for help (email@example.com) or download the new submission to your desktop, archive the latest submission authors have made and then follow the instructions (1.) below.

 Sending a revised paper to Round Two that has been sent to you as an attachment to an email

 Some authors prefer to send their revision to you directly so they know you have definitely received it.
 I prefer this method, and I tend to advise that editors ask authors to do this when editors send their initial editorial decision letter to the author after the first round of reviews.
 (Alternatively, editors can ask authors to send revised papers to me and I can upload them, though it is preferable for an editor to learn how to do this alone by carrying out the following instructions).

 To upload the revised paper, select the title of the paper you want to upload from the list of the papers currently in review, and ensure you are on the ‘in review’ tab.
 You can tell this from the list of reviewers who will be listed there (in the example below, ‘Janet Joyce’ is Reviewer B):